 If you qualify for admission, you can be admitted full-time on probation with a reduced course load to a maximum of 24 credits.
 Upon successfully completing the 24 credits and having cleared academic probation, you are eligible for a full 30 credit-load status.
 Documentation on all prior education is required.

-If you completed or are currently completing studies outside of Canada, you are required to submit official transcripts of your studies directly to Nipissing University to be considered for admission.
+If you completed or are currently completing studies outside of Canada, you must submit official transcripts of your studies directly to Nipissing University to be considered for admission.
 High School transcripts or certificates not presented in English must be accompanied by certified English translations.

 If you have attended a postsecondary institution outside of North America, you must have all your foreign transcripts assessed by World Education Services (WES).
-A WES Credential Evaluation Report, including a course-by-course analysis, must be sent directly to Nipissing University.
+You must arrange for a WES Credential Evaluation Report, including a course-by-course analysis, to be sent directly to Nipissing University.

-Applications and documentation must be received by April 1, 2020, to be considered for Fall 2020 Admission.
+Applications and documentation must be received by April 1, 2021, for us to consider you for fall 2021 admission.

 - Completion of 3 or more consecutive years of full-time education in English within Canada immediately prior to attending Nipissing University.